dominicbeesley/blitter-vhdl-6502/src/hdl/modelC20K/doc/UKWebb/C20K-getting-started.md

 is the fastest in the system.
 This memory can be accessed for programs and data in 65816 native mode and for graphics and sound by the Blitter/Sound Chipset.

+### Battery Backed RAM

+There is a 1MiB battery backed RAM chip fitted and a 1 Farad super capacitor.
+This can be used to store ROM images (in even numbered slots).

+[UkWebb, unfortunately this only seems to give about 3 days of memory retention.
+I'm working on a fix, that's what the horrid long bodge wires are but I'm not convinced it's much better.
+I think in the next re-spin I need find a less power hungry grade of chip.
+I suspect I picked "automotive" chips when I ordered as these are cheaper but need a higher stand-by current]

 ### FPGA Configuration "SPI-Flash"

 This holds the VHDL firmware that is loaded to the FPGA to configure its logic.